swesterfeld/spectmorph/README.md

 Controlling Morphing with Automation:
 -------------------------------------
-The VST Plugin has two properties that can be automated by the host, called Control #1 and Control #2.
+The VST Plugin has four properties that can be automated by the host, called Control #1 ...
+Control #4.
 To use these, for instance for linear morphing, the Control Input can be set to "Control Signal #1" (or #2) in the UI.
 After that the host can change the morphing from left source to right source and back.